sharanyaa/bloom_filter_python_implementation/README.md

  ex: python3 main.py /usr/share/dict/american-english

-Alternatively, the file path can also be provided by choosing the appropriate action from the menu.
+Alternatively, a file path can also be provided by choosing the appropriate action from the menu.